 Changes to energy price cap

-Energy prices are dropping from 1 July 2025.
+The energy price cap is rising from 1 October 2025.
 Read our article to find out what this means for you, and how we can help if you're worried about your bills.

 A young family look worried while managing their finances, looking at paperwork and using their laptop.